k-wib/k-wib.github.io/_pages/about.md

 Teaching Experience
 ------
+* **STATS 415: Data Mining and Statistical Learning** (Winter 2022, U of M)
+	* Design and teach weekly lab classes for ~40 students, grade homework, and conduct office hours

 * **STATS 250: Introduction to Statistics and Data Analysis** (Fall 2021, U of M)
 	* Taught weekly lab classes for ~35 students, graded homework and lab, and conducted office hours